Code-Solidi/OpenCqs/Readme.md

 (or ```AdTransient, AddSingleton```) preceeding the ctor injection.
 Imagine also a real appllication with **lots of queries, commands, and handlers**.

 A good practice in CQS is to define many small, atomic handlers, thus splitting a complex tasks into smaller and manageable chunks.
 This is good if there's an issue &ndash; it can be spotted very easily, but also leads to forgotten registrations, which is an issue by itself.
+The missing registration wu becomes really difficult to be found among the large number of similar ones.

 ### Automatic DI registrations
 **OpenCqs** defines the ```AddHandlers()``` method which takes care of all registrations in an assembly, just invoke it where the <query, handler> (<command, handler>) registrations should go: